dlf2pcuso4/dlf2p-website/README.md

   - Enter key now works for text inputs
   - Limited maximum amount of search results to 300
 - article.html: Added deck embeds and hyperlinks
-- article-editor.html: Fixed compilation error when styled div tag is used
+- article-editor.html: Fixed compilation error when styled tags are used